FluxML/MLJFlux.jl/README.md

 example, online learning, re-enforcement learning, and adversarial networks are currently out of scope.

+Currently MLJFlux is also limited to training models in the case that all training data fits into memory.

 ### Basic idea

 Each MLJFlux model has a *builder* hyperparameter, an object encoding